 - 25 percent of cyclists who were involved in a collision did not have a helmet

 The lack of helmet use is likely behind the fact that bicycle accidents are one of the leading causes of traumatic brain injuries for Kentucky children in the 5 to 14-year-old range.

-Kentucky Traffic Rules and Bicycles
+Kentucky Traffic Rules And Bicycles

-The state regulates the rules of the road by which bicyclists are expected to operate and specify various equipment that bicycles must have.
+The state regulates the rules of the road by which bicyclists are expected to operate and specifies various equipment that bicycles must have.
 These are often supplemented by local regulations, especially in urban areas.

 First, it is crucial to understand that bicycles are considered vehicles for purposes of the traffic laws.
 By state law, they generally are required to ride as far to the left as possible given the circumstances on the road.
 There are rules for motorists while passing bicyclists and rules for bicyclists when passing and turning.
 Bicyclists must obey the traffic rules at intersections.
 Among the many other traffic rules for bicycles: